pupilfirst/wd301-scripts/best-practices/milestone/README.md

 ## Submission Requirements

-To Be Updated...
+After the implementation, commit your changes, and push the code to the GitHub repository.

+Implement React Suspense to all the components as described.

+Implement additional ErrorBoundary to all the components as described.

+Build the solution on top of the existing solution from previous levels.

+The application should be an installable PWA as described in the lessons.

+Create a custom Icon for your application and implement the Manifest accordingly.

+Implement necessary production checklist items that are taught in the course without fail.

 #### Well-formatted code is a must.

-Remember to format the code - keep proper indentation and add relevant comments if required.
+Remember to format the code - keep the proper indentation and add relevant comments if required.
 This one is non-negotiable, as always.

 Have fun!